TodePond/TodePondDotCom/wikiblogarden/health/loo-lu/readme.md

 It doesn't always go as planned.
 On this page, I'll document every single unusual Lu loo visit from my life.

 > - 2nd December 2023: backfilled with many times I can remember. missed out loads but it's a good start.
+> - 3rd December 2023: remembered and added the burp castle tale.

 ## Madame no